 Jack Clifford, born Virgil James Montani, was originally from Geneo, Italy.
 Clifford’s vaudeville fame came from his live performances, both as an actor and dancer.
-Clifford was noted for his marriage to Evelyn Nesbit, a union that began in 1916, and after a fifteen year separation ended in divorce in 1933.
+Clifford was noted for his marriage to Evelyn Nesbit in 1916, and after a fifteen year separation ended in divorce in 1933.
 Clifford died on November 10, 1956, at the age of 76, in New York.
 In this portrait Clifford is captured in a relaxed atmosphere, seated with an opened newspaper on his lap.
+Clifford is attired in casual clothing, a white shirt, a black ribbon bow tie, suit vest and pinstripe pants.

 Orval Hixon was a Kansas City photographer whose artistic abilities out rivaled those of his contemporaries.
 Hixon was a master of his craft, summoning all his skill set to produce works capturing his subjects in profound poses.
 Hixon from an early onset pursued an interest in the arts.
-After learning he was color blind as a child, Orval followed a path into photography with his first camera purchased in 1898.
-Hixon discovered a love of photography, in 1905 he paid a local photographer five dollars to work as an assistant for one month.
+After learning he was color blind as a child, he followed a path into photography with his first camera purchased in 1898.
+In 1905 he paid a local photographer five dollars to work as an assistant for one month.

 "The Delinquents", a 1957 American dramatic cinematic film was written and produced by Robert Altman.
 The plot of this film follows two romantically involved teens, Scotty White and Janice Wilson through Kansas City amidst an era of hot rod gangs and youthful delinquency in the 1950's.
 The poster is noted for its high utilization of color saturation.
 Vibrant red is laid out in a triangular shape on the upper left corner of the poster.
 The lower right corner contains a concentrated yellow and each area is bordered by a solid blue.